freirart/car-crud/README.md

 [   ] Nice warning when accessing 'car list' with no registered cars.

-[   ] Entrance animations in all pages.
+[ ✔ ] Entrance animations in all pages.

-[   ] Make 'car list' page prettier.

 [ ✔ ] Fix 'Car register' border changes div length.

-[   ] Remove cars button.
+[   ] Remove cars button and function.

-[   ] Modal open when clicking in the car div.
+[ ✔ ] Modal open when clicking in the car div.

 [   ] Being able to edit and store data on modal open.